everella/Fauxtoshop-Gimp-Theme/README.md

 3. Extract the contents of the archive

 4. Open Gimp 2.10.34.
 Once it is fully opened, close it.
    - Tip: Opening Gimp creates your Gimp's AppData Roaming and local folder, which are used for things like themes, window placements, etc

-4. Access the path to your Gimp 2.10x AppData Roaming folder; e.g. C:\Users\YOURUSERNAME\AppData\Roaming\GIMP\2.10

-5. Drag the Fauxtoshop's Gimp 2.10 folder into your Gimp 2.10x AppData Roaming folder.

-6. Open Gimp

-7. Hit Edit -> Preferences, scroll down and hit the "Folders" drop down box.

-8. Click on "Icon Themes."
-   - There should be two folder paths.
-The top one should be the Gimp 2.10 Appdata Roaming folder.
-The Bottom one should be the Appdata Local folder.

-9. Click the Appdata Local folder path (the bottom one).

-10. Select the file cabinet icon (right most icon), or copy the given path in File Explorer.

-11. Double click the "icons" folder, then drag and drop the "Adobe Photoshop '23" folder that was given in the Fauxtoshop.zip file.

-12. Head back to Gimp, then in preferences select "Icon Theme" under the "Interface" header.

-13. Select the newly added Adobe Photoshop '23 theme.

-14. Press Ok.

-15. Have fun! :)

 Here is a video demonstration on how to install it!